gvwilson/thirdbit/src/fiction/bear/index.md

 "Now, mother, I'm sure she's all right."
 Mope patted her shoulder awkwardly, even though he looked no less worried than she did.
-He glanced up as Noxy arrived, then spoke to Sergeant Dambu.
+He glanced up as Noxy arrived, then spoke to Sergeant Inambu.
 "All of Her Highness's belongings are up in her room.
 Can't you use them to find out where she's been taken?"